 The three biggest mistakes sellers make when selecting an agent is basing their decision solely on commission, price, and the ability to market your home.

 Lowest real estate commissions:

-Agents in Edmonton have business expenses, which can run into the thousands every month.
+REALTORS® in Edmonton have business expenses, which can run into the thousands every month.
 Part of these expenses is the cost to market your home.
 If an agent is listing your home for a lesser commission, don't expect them to pay money they don't have to market your property.
 A good agent will not ask for any money upfront.
 Why would you pay someone for a job which has not been done?
-There is always a reason why a broker or real estate agent would discount a real estate fee.
-Ask yourself why.
-Is the agent desperate for business or unqualified?
-Do you want to work with a desperate agent?

 Highest Asking Price:

 In the real estate industry, there is a term, called "Buying the Listing".
 This means, an agent has told you, your home is worth more than it really is, just to get you to sign the listing agreement.
 Expect to reduce or price once or twice during the agreement or worse, be added to the Expired list (Homes that do not sell).
 REALTORS® already have an idea of what your home is worth, even before stepping into your home.
 Beware of an agent who is trying to buy the listing.
+Price your home correctly.

 Ability to Market Properties:

-Today, almost every buyer and seller start the home buying and selling process online.
+Today, almost every buyer and seller start the buying and selling process online.
 You may want to use "Mom and Dads REALTOR®, but are they tech-savvy?
 There is so much more to marketing a home than putting it on Realtor.ca.
 Anyone with a real estate license in Alberta can do this, you don't even need to live in Edmonton.
-Finding a qualified buyer who is ready, willing and able to purchase your home is more valuable to you than generating leads.
+Finding a qualified buyer who is ready, willing, and able to purchase your home is more important.